simondotm/vgm-converter/README.md

 ## Raw data file format

-Intended as a compact data format of the VGM for memory-constrained 8-bit platforms, the binary format is structured as follows:
+Since VGM is a complex and memory hungry format, I created a simplified byte-stream version of a VGM data stream specifically for the SN76489, which is intended for use as a compact data format of the VGM for memory-constrained 8-bit platforms.

+The binary `.RAW` or `.BIN` format (whichever you prefer!) is structured as follows:

 ```
 <header section>